JamesMura/jamesmura/README.md

 ### Hi there 👋

 - From Uganda 🇺🇬
-- Currently working at Shopify
+- Currently working at Asana
 - In my freetime I love taking photos 📷 and listening to audiobooks 📚

 <!--